Skip to main content

 • We do not accept cats with heart murmurs or retained testicles (cryptorchid).

-• Cats that are late-term pregnant will be not be accepted for surgery.
+• Cats that are late-term pregnant will not be accepted for surgery.
 Cats that have had a litter of kittens must be at least 3 months post-partum to ensure her milk is fully dry.
 Please inform the clinic if think your cat may be pregnant or if she has been nursing so we can book appropriately.

-Dog & Cat Vaccination Appointments
+Dog & Cat Vaccines

 • Current patients* (i.e., any patient that an existing relationship with the clinic under the current owner) can be booked as normal.